 Then, we’ll discuss some of the penalties debt collection agencies may incur for failing to follow the FDCPA and how “zombie debt” applies to the act.

-Last, we’ll talk about the future of debt collection practices and then end with some of the more interesting and unique debt collection laws for some states.
+Last, we’ll talk about the future of debt collection practices and then end with some of the more interesting and unique debt collection laws by state.

 But first, here is a little background on the history of debt collection over the years.

 The History of Debt Collection